-With the advent of CMMS systems and the continuous improvement in workflow aided by these systems, substantial advancements have been made in managing maintenance workflow processes and the automation of standard tasks.
+With the advent of CMMS software and the continuous improvement in workflow aided by these systems, substantial advancements have been made in managing maintenance workflow processes and the automation of standard tasks.
 There are four main stages in a maintenance process:

-First, there is the initiation phase where a maintenance event is triggered.
+Stage 1: There is the initiation phase where a maintenance event is triggered.
 This begins with the report of a fault or is triggering by a preventive maintenance scheduled event.
 In some cases, condition monitoring of equipment may pick up an increase in vibration or some other fault, which leads to the trigger of a maintenance activity.
 A CMMS system is designed to enable these events to be automatically triggered by the system, or triggered by an authorized user.

-Fourth, reports, graphs or dashboards can be generated so management can evaluate the performance of the maintenance and asset management function against metrics and identify opportunities for improvement.
+Stage 4: Reports, graphs or dashboards can be generated so management can evaluate the performance of the maintenance and asset management function against metrics and identify opportunities for improvement.
 Automatic events can also be programmed into a CMMS system so that the failure to complete scheduled preventive maintenance tasks or health and safety tasks are elevated to the appropriate level of management.

 A CMMS system with a well-defined workflow process can be invaluable tool in managing reliability of assets as well as the efficiency of the maintenance function.
 Automatic handling of key inputs ensures that the right information gets to the person who needs it.
 Integrating workflow with parts availability means that a maintenance planner has all the information they need at their fingertips to efficiently plan the resources to get the job done.
 Data analysis ensures that progress against metrics can be monitored on an ongoing basis and improvements driven through immediate access to information.
 This results in improved maintenance performance and reliability.